julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Regular meeting

-**Date/Time :** We usually meet every 2nd Tuesday of the month at 19:00
+**Date/Time :** We usually meet every 2nd Tuesday of the month at 19:00.
+We sometimes have a short presentation on a personal project or a cool package, then followed by a "Hack and Learn" session.

+For this "Hack and Learn", everyone of any level is welcome to join and code/fix/create bugs!
+Everyone is there to help and to answer questions on all topics.

 ## Discussion topics